 Real Ed25519, real chain

-Each decision is canonicalized, SHA-256 hashed into an entryHash, signed over that hash, and linked to the previous entry by previousHash.
-Edit one byte and the next button proves it.
+Each simulated decision is canonicalized, SHA-256 hashed into an entryHash, signed over that hash, and linked to the previous entry by previousHash.
+The tamper button changes a signed field and shows the resulting hash mismatch.

 02 · block is a receipt too